emilyahmad/emilyahmad/README.md

 If you want to connect, find me on [LinkedIn](https://www.linkedin.com/in/emily-ahmad-26345a309/) Check out some of the projects I've worked on & my website [here](https://emily202777.github.io/main-site/)

-### hi im emily a CS student based in Ohio

-i'm passionate about CS
 > assisting in ML research for breast cancer diagnosis
 > competing in hackathons
 > competitive programming